Air France Flight 1611: Missile theory

 On 10 May 2011, Michel Laty, a former army typist, alleged on French television channel TF1 that he saw a report indicating a missile, misfired by the French army during a weapon test, in fact caused the crash.

 A 2019 article in The Guardian newspaper reported that, after the crash, documents and photographs about it disappeared.
 The 11 September page in the log book for Le Suffren, a French Navy missile frigate in the area, was torn out.
 The aircraft's black box flight recorder was said to have been damaged, with the recording of flight AF1611 unreadable, although earlier flights were recorded.
 Wreckage recovered was seized by France's military.
-An investigation was started in 2011 by gendarmes, and in September 2019 the theory that a fire had started in a toilet was disproved.
+An investigation was started in 2011 by gendarmes.
 A family member of one of those killed said "The investigating judge has said he is practically certain to almost 100% that the plane was hit by a missile.
 Now we are waiting".

-French president Emmanuel Macron wrote to a victim's family, saying that he hoped the affair would be declassified, and that he had asked the armed forces minister to begin the process of releasing documents related to the crash.
+In 2019, French president Emmanuel Macron wrote to a victim's family, saying that he hoped the affair would be declassified.
+He ordered Armed Forces Minister Florence Parly to request the Committee on National Defence to act towards a release of military records related to the crash.